Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

 CMPA’s funds used to compensate patients and support members

 Burnout among doctors is all too common, adding strain on the sustainability of the Canadian healthcare system when doctors leave practice either temporarily or permanently.
-Heavy workload, increased administrative demands, and anxiety stemming from a medico-legal difficulty, for example, can all contribute to deterioration of a doctor’s well-being—and may erode the ability to provide safe, quality care.
+Heavy workload, increased administrative demands, and anxiety stemming from a medico-legal difficulty can all contribute to deterioration of a doctor’s well-being—and may erode the ability to provide safe, quality care.